Tanvald

 Tanvald (/cs/; Tannwald) is a town in Jablonec nad Nisou District in the Liberec Region of the Czech Republic.
-It has about 6,000 inhabitants.
+It has about 5,900 inhabitants.
+The town is located in the Jizera Mountains, at the confluence of the rivers Kamenice and Desná.

+Tanvald was founded as a lumberjack settlement in the 16th century and became a town in 1925.

 Administrative division

 Tanvald consists of three municipal parts (in brackets population according to the 2021 census):